fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 2 - Systems Manager - Create the missing parameter

-One of the System Administrators took a look at the environment, and said that a parameter missing on the back-end.
-He said that we need to fix Systems ManagerGo to the Systems Manager console, and create the parameter as specified below.
+One of the System Administrators took a look at the environment, and he said that a parameter missing on the back-end.
+He said that we need to fix Systems Manager.
+Go to the Systems Manager console, and create the parameter as specified below.

 **Systems Manager** provides you mechanisms to store parameters for your applications,  encrypted parameters for sensitive data, and more.
 Parameter Store is free and depending on the requirements, is cheaper and more efficient than using a database to store non-sensitive configuration data.
 Know more about the service [here](https://docs.aws.amazon.com/systems-manager/index.html), and specifically for parameter store [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).

 ##### [Problem]
 It seems that a *'session'* parameter is missing, and making the application to break.
 This parameter holds the game session configuration, every time when the Manager creates a new session.
-The parameter must to exist on the back-end.
+The parameter must exist on the back-end.
 We need to create it.

 ##### [Solution guidance]
 1. On the AWS Console, go to Systems Manager.